Food City (K-VA-T): History

 In July 2015, Food City announced the purchase of 21 BI-LO locations in the Chattanooga, Tennessee market as well as eight BI-LO stores in Northern Georgia from Southeastern Grocers.
 The company plans to invest over $40 million in capital improvements to the locations during the first year as well as install Gas'N Go fuel stations in as many locations as possible.
 K-VA-T reached a milestone in October 2015 by opening its first Georgia location, a converted BI-LO, in Rossville, Georgia.
 That same month, K-VA-T opened a 62000 sqft Food City in Johnson City, Tennessee, the largest store ever constructed by the company.

 In November 2017, Food City opened its first in-store Starbucks in a newly built location in Athens, Tennessee.
-As of October 2022, the company operates 43 Starbucks in-store locations.
+As of April 2024, the company operates 60 Starbucks in-store locations.

 In February 2020, The National Grocers Association named K-VA-T Food Stores and Food City as Outstanding Marketer at the 2020 NGA Creative Choice Awards.

 In June 2020, K-VA-T announced that they were expanding into their fifth state with plans to construct a 54000 sqft supermarket in Albertville, Alabama.
 The store opened on April 14, 2021.

 In August 2022, K-VA-T announced plans to acquire the Cooke’s family of stores in the Greater Cleveland, Tennessee, market area.
 These stores include four Fresh n’ Low locations and the Cooke's Food Store and Pharmacy in Tennessee along with one Fresh n’ Low location in Georgia.
+By January 2025, Food City had consolidated all of the Fresh n’ Low and Cookes stores into nearby, newly expanded Food City locations or, in Ocoee and North Cleveland, had built much larger, Food City replacement stores.

+In October 2025, K-VA-T agreed to acquire three Winn-Dixie locations, this time in the Birmingham, Alabama market, with plans to convert the stores located in Fultondale, Trussville, and Jasper, to their Food City banner in early November 2025.